Dense Video Object Captioning from Disjoint Supervision: Experimental Evaluation

-As introduced in \refsec{grounding}, models trained for \DenseVOC can be directly used for sentence grounding, by finding the proposals with the maximum likelihood of generating the query.
-We evaluate spatial grounding on the VLN Location-QA~\cite{voigtlaender2023connecting} and VidSTG~\cite{zhang2020does} benchmarks respectively.
+\lblsec{sota-grounding} As introduced in \refsec{grounding}, \DenseVOC models can be directly used for sentence grounding, by finding the proposals with the maximum likelihood of generating the query.
+We evaluate spatial grounding on the VLN Location-QA~\citep{voigtlaender2023connecting} and VidSTG~\citep{zhang2020does} benchmarks.

 \textbf{VLN Location-QA} consists of questions starting with ``Where is'', and requires the model to produce a bounding box at each frame in the video.
-The task is therefore effectively a sentence grounding problem, and indeed, the ReferFormer~\cite{wu2022language} baseline used by~\cite{voigtlaender2023connecting} performs sentence grounding after removing ``Where is'' from the question.
+The task is therefore effectively a sentence grounding problem, and indeed, the ReferFormer~\citep{wu2022language} baseline used by~\citet{voigtlaender2023connecting} performs sentence grounding after removing ``Where is'' from the question.
 We also remove this prefix before grounding following Sec.~\ref{sec:grounding} for both our final model, and an additional GRiT baseline.

 In this dataset, only one annotated frame (unknown at inference time) is evaluated, and this benchmark therefore effectively does not involve temporal \localisation.
-As the annotation of this dataset is based on mouse traces instead of bounding boxes, the evaluation metric considers bounding box coverage (recall) and precision (full details in~\cite{voigtlaender2023connecting}).
-As shown in Tab.~\ref{tab:sota-vln}, we improve substantially over ReferFormer and our GRiT~\cite{wu2022grit} baseline.
+As the annotation of this dataset is based on mouse traces instead of bounding boxes, the evaluation metric considers bounding box coverage (recall) and precision (full details in~\citet{voigtlaender2023connecting}).
+As shown in Tab.~\ref{tab:sota-vln}, we improve substantially over ReferFormer and our GRiT~\citep{wu2022grit} baseline.

 \textbf{VidSTG} requires producing a sequence of bounding boxes for a given sentence query.
 The evaluation metric is the average of the Intersection over Union (IoU) at each frame, between the predicted and ground truth bounding boxes for the target object.
 We compare to other prior works on this dataset in Tab.~\ref{tab:sota-vidstg}, assuming that the input video is already trimmed temporally to the objects of interest.
 Our model achieves the best IoU, outperforming models designed specifically for grounding, thereby showing that our generative framework can be used effectively in the discriminative grounding task.
-In contrast to prior work, we also evaluate zero-shot without training on VidSTG, and still perform competitively.
-This result emphasizes the efficacy of our disjoint pretraining.
-We provide more results on VidSTG in \supplement{vidstg-temporal}.
+We also evaluate zero-shot without training on VidSTG, and still perform competitively.
+This emphasizes the efficacy of our disjoint pretraining.
+We provide more results in \supplement{vidstg-temporal}.